Lucy Swift, 57, was a believer in the power of palliative care long before she was diagnosed with cancer.

 “Thanks to the detailed discharge planning for pain management and the support of Kaitlyn, I went home with confidence.
 I was off the narcotic pain relievers in 10 days.”

 Swift continued to see Rachael Sarto until December 2018.
-She remained cancer free for just over one year—time that she spent reveling in her new role as the grandmother.
-Though she has since experienced a recurrence of cancer, Swift is optimistic about her prognosis.
-She is once again working with Rosielle and Sarto to employ all of the coping and pain management skills she has learned from them.
+She remained cancer free for just over one year—time that she spent reveling in her new role as a grandmother.
+In 2019, Swift experienced a recurrence of cancer.
+During that time, she once again worked with Rosielle and Sarto to employ all of the coping and pain management skills she has learned from them.

 “To have a pain management plan that supports both my body and my soul is remarkable to healing and comforting beyond words,” Swift said.

 Editor's Note: On July 24, 2019, Lucy Swift passed away following more than two years of cancer treatment.
 Her family hopes this story will continue to encourage and lift up other people.
 "I think it is part of her legacy of hope and inspiration," said her husband, Tony Pulver.
 "She wanted so much to help others.
 That's the way she lived her life."